OggettoWeb/boilerplate/README.md

 Quick overview of virtual machine:

-* Debian Linux.
+* Debian Linux
-* NGINX Web Server + PHP 5.4 with minimum required modules set up.
+* NGINX Web Server + PHP 5.4 with minimum required modules set up
-* [Composer](http://getcomposer.org), with some modules pre-installed.
+* [Composer](http://getcomposer.org), with some modules pre-installed
-* MySQL 5.5 with databases set up.
+* MySQL 5.5 with databases set up
-* RabbitMQ queue server.
+* RabbitMQ queue server
 * Tool for database/media sync
+* PHPMyAdmin

 See [VM info](#) for more details